-Courses may focus on the details of writing technical manuals, formal reports, newsletters and online documentation.
-Students also learn how to format and layout these items.
+Technical writing courses may focus on the details of writing technical manuals, formal reports, newsletters and online documentation, as well as how to format and layout these items.
 Those pursuing a specialization usually focus on the documents most commonly used in their chosen field.
-Technical writing programs also include an editing and proofreading course, and students might take a technical writing management course to learn strategies for supervising teams of writers.
-It is common for curricula to include an internship or final technical writing project.
+Additionally, it is common for technical writing programs to include an internship or final technical writing project.

 Introduction to Technical Writing

 This course addresses the creation of a variety of print and electronic documents, including brochures, reports, websites, software documents and scientific reports.
 Students learn how to organize and express facts and ideas through the written word.
 Coursework focuses on the production of technical documents that may be used in industry, government, business and academia.